digitaldonkey/ml-contactform/readme.txt

 Tags: contact, template
 Contributors: digitaldonkey, westi, ryanduff, firas Requires at least: 1.5
-Tested up to: 3.1
+Tested up to: 3.3.1
 Stable tag: Trunk
 Donate link: http://donkeymedia.eu/2010/08/26/worpress-multilingual-contactform/

 == Description ==
 Multilang Contact Form is a very simple and easy contact form compatible with qtranslate.
 It can be implemented on a page or a post.
+Optionally you can enable reCapture against spam.

 == Installation ==